 - Limitation: Does not optimize applications for advanced cloud-native capabilities, which may lead to future IT infrastructure modernization needs.

-2. Need optimized performance without starting over?
-Refactor (Optimize and modernize)
+2. Refactor (Optimize and modernize)

 What it is